Beth Abraham Orthodox Synagogue

 145 York Street

-The Sisterhood caters pre-made Shabbat dinners under the supervision of the Morah D’Atra, Rabbi Y.I.
-Yagod.
-The complete meal, including Kiddush, challah and dessert, and is only $75 and feeds four people generously.
+The Sisterhood caters pre-made Shabbat dinners.
+The complete meal including grape juice, six rolls, potato kugel, carrot kugel, 8 pieces of chicken and brownies costs only $136 and feeds four people generously.
 If you’re staying in a hotel over Shabbat, the Sisterhood can also provide “platot” (Shabbat food warmers).

 The Sisterhood also stocks a limited assortment of prepackaged coldcuts and cheese.
 Please check on availability in advanced.